-Cathodoluminescence in a scanning or scanning transmission electron microscope (SEM or STEM) is a unique tool to characterize the composition and optical and electronic properties of materials, then correlate them with morphology, microstructure, composition, and chemistry at the micro- and sub-nanoscale.
+CL in a scanning or scanning transmission electron microscope (SEM or STEM) is a unique tool to characterize the composition and optical and electronic properties of materials, while simultaneously correlating them with morphology, microstructure, composition, and chemistry at the micro- and nano-scale.

-The photon energy (color) and the probability that a photon (not a phonon) will be emitted depends on the material, its purity, and the defects it contains.
-Therefore to measure cathodoluminescence, you can examine almost any non-metallic material.
-In terms of band structure, classical semiconductors, insulators, ceramics, gemstones, minerals, and glasses can be treated the same way.
+In terms of band structure, classical semiconductors, insulators, ceramics, gemstones, minerals, and glasses can be treated the same way with luminescence resulting from energy transitions across the band gap or from mid-gap energy states.
 In metals, the excitation of the specimen may be by surface plasmons being launched, which when they decay can result in the emission of a cathodoluminescence photon.

 |Permits characterization of optical materials and devices||Allows investigation of optical properties at a spatial resolution better than the diffraction limit of light|

 |Exposes texture in minerals||Enables geochemical processes to be reconstructed by revealing trace element distributions|